Blog post

 Computer Science Education (CSEd) Week and Hour of Code

-This Computer Science Education Week inspires your students to become the next generation of leaders in STEM using free and ready-to-run computer science lessons, activities, and videos.
-You can save time planning an Hour of Code activity with our collection of prebuilt coding and computer science lessons.
-Use these lessons to teach CS and coding to your students during this week and beyond.
+Computer Science Education Week (CSED Week) is the perfect opportunity to introduce coding and K-12 computer science lessons and inspire students to become the next generation of leaders in STEM. ou can save time planning an Hour of Code activity with our collection of prebuilt coding and computer science lessons.
+Enhance your instructional strategies by exploring resources for teaching computer science.

 Coding lessons